cloudfoundry-attic/stac2/README.md

 # Administrivia

-Note: this repo is managed via classic GitHub pull requests, not front ended by Jenkins.
+Note: this repo is managed via classic GitHub pull requests, not front ended by Gerrit.

 # Trivia